gunisha5/SunYield/Project_Description_for_ChatGPT.md

 ## Project Description

-Solar Capital is a comprehensive web-based platform that enables individuals to invest in renewable energy projects.
+SunYield is a comprehensive web-based platform that enables individuals to invest in renewable energy projects.
 The platform bridges the gap between renewable energy developers and potential investors, providing a secure and transparent investment ecosystem.

 ### Key Features
 - User registration and authentication with OTP verification